AaronCCWong/german-traffic-sign-recognition/README.md

 # German Traffic Sign Recognition

 This repo contains models that I used for the german traffic sign classification competition done as an assignment for CS-2271 at NYU.
+Read about it at [Medium](https://medium.com/@aaronwong_65108/traffic-sign-classification-6e7113d9c4d5).

 ## Accuracy achieved using ResNet18 with data augmentation